Judging Others Doesn’t Define Them, It Defines You

 Judging others: Avoid this double-edged sword

 Just for today, don’t judge.
-Just for today, look at the world without prejudices and limit yourself to “be and let be”.
+Just for today, look at the world around you without prejudices.
+Have the attitude of “live and let live”.

-Without a doubt, it would be great if everyone would try to practice this simple piece of advice every day.
-Relationships would be more respectful and there would be less conflicts.
+Without a doubt, it would be wonderful if everyone would try to put this simple piece of advice into practice every day.
+There would be more respect towards other people, and fewer conflicts.

 Also read: Different People Make Life More Fun

-It classifies all the information and stimuli into categories which are then cross referenced with our personality and previous experiences.
+It classifies all the information and stimuli into categories.
+These are then cross referenced with our own personality and previous experiences.

-- Here’s an example.
+Here’s an example.
 Say you went to college, and there was a professor there who treated you badly and made your college years a living hell.
-Today, you can still remember his expression, face, and voice, so that each time you meet someone with any of those characteristics, you’ll project your rejection onto them.
+Today, you can still remember his expression, face, and voice.
+However, each time you meet someone with any of those characteristics, you’ll project your rejection onto them.

-- Many of our prior experiences and even aspects of our personality make us put people into categories based on ideas that don’t always conform to reality.
+Many of our prior experiences and even aspects of our personality make us put people into categories.
+Categories that are based on ideas that don’t always conform to reality.

 Be smart: if you judge others, you’re also judging yourself

-If you avoid associating with your neighbors because they’re of another race or belong to another culture, each judgment you make about them, in reality, defines you.
+Maybe you avoid associating with your neighbors because they’re of another race or belong to another culture.
+In that case, each judgment you make about them defines you.
 You’ll be defined as a close-minded racist.

 The man who judges a woman by her bra size is also judging himself and his masculinity.

-- Each time we make a judgment about somebody, we should try to explore it further with a reflection exercise: Why do I think this?
-Why do I think that this guy will try to rob me just because he has a tattoo and his pants are torn?
+- Each time we make a judgment about somebody, we should try to explore it further.
+We should ask ourselves: Why am I thinking this?
+Why do I think that this guy will try to mug me just because he has a tattoo and his pants are torn?

-- Be smart, calm down, get yourself together and try to look at things objectively until you are familiar with every detail and aspect to make a more accurate judgment.
+- Be smart, calm down, get yourself together and try to look at things objectively until you are familiar with every detail and aspect and able to make a more accurate judgment.
 Never before.

 Don’t base your judgments on clichés, base them on reality

-We need to clarify that we all have the right to maintain and defend the judgments we make.
-However, judgments need to be based on reality, not clichés.
+We need to clarify that we all have the right to keep and defend the judgments we make.
+However, these judgments need to be based on reality, not clichés.